ianksalter/AMathematicsOfConsent/README.md

-# A Matehematics of Consent
+# A Mathematics of Consent